tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** EEU tour 1 roster was as Hellraisers - Daxak, kiyotaka (formerly depressed kid), miero, antares, solo.
-Ramzes was on Darkside with rodjer and sonneiko.
-Lima major - yuragi for daxak, even though it was obvious he wouldn't be on the full roster.
-EEU tour 2 ramzes joined. then became 9pandas and solo couldn't make it to berlin, rodjer stood in.
+**How did this roster happen?** Starting from EEU Tour 1, this roster formed under the Hellraisers tag with Daxak, kiyotaka (formerly depressed kid), Miero, Antares, and Solo.
+Apparently there were some... "personality clashes" with Daxak and Yuragi stood in for him during the Lima Major, even though he was still very much on OG.

+Beginning of EEU Tour 2, Ramzes left his Darkside roster and reunited with papa Solo for the very first time since TI9's Virtus.pro.

 **How was their DPC year?** 1496 points